BUENOS AIRES

 It is a small museum with a modest but beautiful permanent collection

-Opened in 1820, it is more a mostly Christian sculpture garden.
-The sculptures are all unique, telling the story of the people who wanted to make a statement.
-The mausoleums include Armenian families, the Duarte Family where Evita rests, and plenty of sad stories.
-After visiting the Church of Our Lady of Pilar (Iglesia de Nuestra Señora del Pilar), we went to the cemetery.
+Cemetery opened in 1820.
+It is mostly a Christian sculpture garden.
+They are unique monuments telling telling the story of the people who wanted to make a statement.
+The mausoleums include those of Armenian families, the Duarte family where Evita rests and many other sad stories documented in 3D sculptures.

 When you walk in you are met with streets and streets of mausoleums, some are pretty spooky with broken glass and coffins on view; and some abandoned and in disrepair.

-The saddest two were these of young girls one of whom died unexpectedly - and people say they see her walk the grounds late at night [left]; and the other was a victim of ski accident in the Alps [right].
+The saddest two were these of young girls one of whom died unexpectedly - and people say they see her walk the grounds late at night [above left]; and the other was a victim of ski accident in the Alps [above right].

 Mrs. Cabril spent too much money and made debts.
 In desperation Mr. Cabril took a whole page in every newspaper in BA announcing he would not clear her debts from that day on.
 In anger, the Mrs. did not speak to her husband to the end of his life and in her will she requested a bust looking away from him.

-Sunday, we went to find the Armenian community and the Armenian Church, which we did.
-We went to a 'Badarak" made our donations to the church, spoke to a nice man who told me a lot of details about Armenians in Argentina and then went to lunch at Cafe Bartok.
+On Sunday, we went and found the Armenian community and the Armenian Church.
+We stayed for the 'Badarak", made our donations to the church, spoke to a nice man who told me a lot of details about Armenians in Argentina and then went to lunch at Cafe Bartok.

-Top: Classic Armenian Church - women inside and men chatting in the vestibule.
-Below: April 24, 1915 Memorial
+Above left: The classic Armenian Church - Women inside, praying and the men chatting in the vestibule.

-Stephan's IETF was at the Hilton.
+Stephan's IETF conference was at the Hilton.
 Here are pictures of that neighborhood.

 The food is good in Argentina.
 In addition to several meals we had in Alvear Art Hotel, where we stayed, we also discovered some good restaurants.